NOAR PRIVACY NOTICE FOR RESEARCH PARTICIPANTS

 CHANGES TO THIS PRIVACY NOTICE

 This privacy notice is under regular review, and we will provide you with a new privacy notice when any substantial amendments are made.
 We may change this privacy notice at any time to ensure it always accurately reflects the way we collect, use, and safeguard your Personal Data.
+The most current version will be displayed here.

 Please check this notice from time to time to ensure you are aware of any updates we may have made to our data handling practices.
 The date of changes will be listed in the ‘Last Updated’ section below.